方威 — the author's name in Chinese calligraphy

 1. Vantura

-Get a head start on your mornings with a hyper-customized morning briefing.
-Receive a carousel on news, sports, and stocks you follow, with an audio podcast that you can listen to on the go.
+A morning briefing app that turns the news, sports, and stocks you follow into a short audio podcast you can listen to on your way out the door.
 Backed by ElevenLabs, Founder University, and CWRU.

 2. iLiterate

-A web-based language learning platform for second-generation readers rebuilding literacy in their native language.
-Personalized lessons, flashcards, and a speed reader powered by OpenAI, Gemini, and ElevenLabs on a Next.js + Supabase stack.
+A language-learning site for second-generation readers rebuilding literacy in their native language — lessons, flashcards, and a speed reader, built on Next.js and Supabase with OpenAI, Gemini, and ElevenLabs.

 3. XRDimage